 Pam Dehnke is a life-long diarist.
 The Diary of an Extraordinarily Ordinary Woman is her first novel.

 She’s lived in Michigan, Florida, and Texas, but she hails from California, where she enjoyed a career as a court reporter.
-Upon retiring in 2014, she purchased a bed-and-breakfast in southern Oregon, where she resides with her partner in crime, mystery novelist Darrell James, and their five cats.
+Upon retiring in 2014, she purchased a bed-and-breakfast in southern Oregon, where she resides with her partner in crime, mystery novelist Darrell James, and their cat Max.

 Pam is currently at work on her own mystery series, The Court Reporter Always Gets the Last Word.

 I began journaling at the age of eight.
 I wanted to be a famous author, then a photographer like Margaret Bourke-White and Dorothea Lange.
 Then I wanted to be a nurse like my Auntie Bev, and then, because my dad was a pilot, I wanted to be an airline stewardess like Vicky Barr.
 Eventually, I drifted back to writer, and that stuck for a while.

 I went to Santa Monica High School in Santa Monica, California, and my English class overlooked the ocean, an incredible view for a dreamer and writer.
 My teacher submitted one of my stories in a contest, and, lo and behold, I won, and my story was published.
 I continued writing magazine articles and even a few romances into my 20s, but by then I wanted to go into academia and be an English Lit professor.
 I stopped writing for publication, but continued on with my journals to this very day.